What is OAuth 2 sync?

 - If you receive an App ID or Secret is incorrect error message, and you just registered the app with Microsoft, please wait several minutes and try again.

-Once OAuth 2 sync has been enabled for your LibCal system, you will now be able to set up syncing for appointments and/or space bookings using this method.
+Once OAuth 2 sync has been activated for your LibCal system, you will now be able to set up syncing for appointments and/or space bookings using this method.